A Neural-Guided Variational Quantum Algorithm for Efficient Sign Structure Learning in Hybrid Architectures: Results

 Traditional variational quantum algorithms face two intertwined challenges that limit scalability: high measurement costs and the emergence of barren plateaus.
 The first challenge arises from the need to estimate gradients by measuring non-commutative operators, a process requiring $\mathcal{O}(2d)$ measurements for $d$ trainable parameters.
 In large systems with $\text{poly}(n)$ operators, this results in a prohibitive $\mathcal{O}(2d \cdot \text{poly}(n))$ measurement overhead, which becomes computationally intractable as circuits scale.
 The second challenge, barren plateaus, manifests as exponentially vanishing gradients in high-dimensional parameter spaces, rendering optimization ineffective.
 These issues are exacerbated in deep circuits and systems with many qubits, where the parameter landscape grows increasingly complex and gradients vanish rapidly due to the curse of dimensionality.

 The sVQNHE framework addresses these limitations through two synergistic innovations.
-First, it employs commuting diagonal gates, such as $R_z$ and $R_{zz}$ rotations, which enable simultaneous measurement of expectation values in one basis.
+First, it employs commuting diagonal gates, such as $R_z$ and $R_{zz}$ rotations, which enable simultaneous measurement of all relevant expectation values in one basis.
 This compresses the per-operator measurement cost to $\mathcal{O}(1)$, reducing the total overhead to $\mathcal{O}(\text{poly}(n))$ for $\text{poly}(n)$ operators (see details in the method section).
 This stands in stark contrast to the multiplicative $\mathcal{O}(2d \cdot \text{poly}(n))$ scaling of traditional VQNHE and conventional VQAs, allowing sVQNHE to tackle large-scale problems efficiently.

 Secondly, our framework incorporates layer-wise neural guidance to decompose the optimization process into manageable subproblems, addressing a critical limitation of traditional layer-wise VQAs\cite{liu2022layer}.
 In conventional layer-wise VQAs, the absence of a global perspective on the optimization landscape renders sequential layer optimization prone to converging at local minima.
 In contrast, the sVQNHE framework employs a classical neural network to guide the optimization of each quantum layer, producing a hybrid state $|\psi_{l,f}\rangle$ that is more expressive than the state $|\psi_l\rangle$ obtained from hierarchical quantum circuits alone.
 This neural guidance not only helps avoid suboptimal local minima but also focuses parameter updates on one specific block each time, such as $W_l$ at the $l$-th iteration.
-This approach ensures that gradients remain measurable even in deep circuits, since the effective parameter space at each optimization step can always be restricted to a minuscule fraction of the full deep circuit.
+This approach, supported by the benign landscape of Theorem \ref{the:landscape}, restricts the effective parameter space per iteration (e.g., block \(W_l\)), preventing convergence to local minima and maintaining scalability.
 Together, these strategies circumvent the dual bottlenecks of measurement overhead and barren plateaus, establishing a scalable pathway for variational quantum algorithms in practical applications.

 \textbf{\\ Sampling Noise Robustness}

 Under the finite sampling conditions, the mixture energy estimate in VQNHE requires normalization to counteract the non-unitary transformation induced by the neural network module $F$.
 The variance of the energy estimate $\hat{E}_{P_i}$ is governed by: